rishii100/Authy-Graphical-Authenticator/README.md

 ## Introduction

-The Graphical Password Authentication System is an innovative and secure way to authenticate users by replacing traditional text-based passwords with graphical images.
+Authy is an innovative and secure way to authenticate users by replacing traditional text-based passwords with graphical images.
 This system aims to enhance security and protect users from common password-related vulnerabilities, such as social engineering attacks and password reuse.

 ## Features